 Goa is the party destination in India but parties don’t define it.
 There is so much to a holiday other than visiting beaches and parties.
 Goa is much more than parties and beaches.
 Most of the people go to Goa but don’t explore less touristy places.
 Most of the beaches of Goa remain busy with tourists, some have a mad rush of tourists and some have comparatively lesser.
 I get little burned out from constant activity on beaches and like to spend a day or 2 away from hustle and bustle, something offbeat.
 During one of my trips to Goa, I searched for the quiet offbeat places and stumbled upon Divar Island & Chorao Island.

 Read more about Things to do in Goa for First-time Travelers

-It was a few years back, at that time we went to Divar island for a half day trip to Divar island but skipped the Chorao island because we had few hours.
+It was a few years back, at that time we went to Divar island for a half-day trip to Divar island but skipped the Chorao island because we had a few hours.
 I enjoyed the peaceful atmosphere and the laidback feel of Divar Island.